HiinEnkelte/carrion-baggage/README.md

   * Team > Commit...
   * "Commit Changes" dialog:
     * Enter commit message (short, but descriptive)
+    * If you only see your patch file, click the icon with the question mark on the top right ("Show Untracked Files") - it's a toggle
-    * Modified files will be selected in bottom window; your .patch file will not
+    * You should see the files you've modified selected in bottom window
     * Click "Commit and Push" (left button)! *(not just "Commit", the right button)*

 #### 3. If there's a conflict, commit patch file(s) instead